Skip to content

 if self._store.exists(path.ENTITIES_JSON):

-yield from smart_read_proxies(uri)
+yield from smart_read_proxies(fh)

 @no_api

-def export_entities(self, output_uri: str) -> None:
+def export_entities(self, statements_csv_uri: str | None = None) -> None:

 """